KayinCheung/Stock-trading/README.md

 - Save and show cost basis and unrealized P&L.
 - Handle cases where user manually change the url ticker parameter into a ticker that does not exist.
 - Write unit tests.
+- More error handling, such as unavailable backend or iexcloud.
 - Login/signup infrastructure